 Dr. Munira Khambati sees patients in Marble Falls, TX and Austin, TX.
 Her medical specialty is family medicine.
 She is a graduate of Topiwala National Medical College and a graduate of Oakwood Hospital & Medical Center's residency program.
 Her average rating from her patients is 2.5 stars out of 5.
 Dr. Khambati accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, as well as other insurance carriers.
 Dr. Khambati is professionally affiliated with Seton Healthcare Family.
 She welcomes new patients.

 Dr. Robert McClimans works as a family medicine physician in Marble Falls, TX and Gatesville, TX.
-He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. McClimans accepts.
-Dr. McClimans graduated from A.T.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. McClimans attended medical school at A.T.
 Still University, Kirksville College of Osteopathic Medicine.